What is the power to choose energy in Texas?

 How do I choose electricity in Texas?

-What type of energy plan is best?
+What type of energy plan is the best?

 Energy deregulation gives you the power to choose